JayJacka/monogame-demo/README.md

 # MonoGame Demo

-This repository is a demo for exploring capabilities of MonogGame
+This repository is a demo for exploring capabilities of MonoGame